-What is the Dark Web and why do people use it?
+The Dark Web: what is it and why do people use it?

 How does Tor work?

-Tor provides anonymising software which can be accessed via a Google search and then downloaded free of charge.
+Tor provides anonymising software which can be accessed via a search engine and then downloaded free of charge.

 Tor wraps the sender’s message in layers of encryption – rather like the layers of an onion, which is how the system got its name.

 Searches or messages sent via the Tor browser do not go directly to their intended destination.
 Instead, they are relayed through “nodes,” which are other computers operated by Tor users.
 At each node, a layer of encryption is taken off and the message is then sent on to the next.
 Each node knows the identity of the previous node and the one that comes next, but does not know the others in the chain.
-It is therefore extremely difficult to track a message’s entire journey or to work out where it started and who sent it.
-Tor can be used in both the Open and Dark environments.
+Therefore it's extremely difficult to track a message’s entire journey or to work out where it started and who sent it.

 Using Tor or visiting the Dark Web are not unlawful in themselves.
 It is of course illegal to carry out illegal acts anonymously, such as accessing child abuse images, promoting terrorism, or selling illegal items such as weapons.